dkfellows/llvmtcl/README.md

 ============

 * Tcl 8.6
-* LLVM 3.7, 3.8, 3.9 or 4.0 (4.0 is recommended for performance reasons on large functions)
+* LLVM 3.7, 3.8, 3.9, 4.0 or 5.0 (4.0 or later is recommended for performance reasons on large functions)

 CONTENTS
 ========